"The U.S. Food and Drug Administration today approved Ofev (nintedanib) for the treatment of idiopathic pulmonary fibrosis (IPF).

 Tell your doctor about all of the medicines you take.
 COMBIVENT RESPIMAT may affect the way some medicines work and some other medicines may affect the way COMBIVENT RESPIMAT works.
 Do not use other inhaled medicines with COMBIVENT RESPIMAT without talking to your doctor.

 The COMBIVENT RESPIMAT inhaler has a slow moving mist that helps you inhale the medicine.

-Your COMBIVENT RESPIMAT cartridge contains 120 puffs (equal to 120 doses of medicine) after you prepare your inhaler for the first use.
-There is enough medicine for 30 days when it is used as 1 puff 4 times a day.
 Before your COMBIVENT RESPIMAT inhaler is used for the first time, the COMBIVENT RESPIMAT cartridge must be inserted into the COMBIVENT RESPIMAT inhaler and then primed.
 The instructions below show you how to prepare and prime the inhaler for first time use and how to use the inhaler for daily dosing.

 Do not turn the clear base before inserting the cartridge.

 Step 1.
 With the orange cap closed, press the safety catch while pulling off the clear base.
 See Figure 1.